The issue of school refusal, also referred to as “school can’t”, has been in the media in early 2023:

 Our view

 On the Raising Children web page mentioned above, the first point about taking action is, “The best way to get children back to school is by working as a team with the school.”
 We agree!
-Strong collaborative relationships between schools and families are the foundation for effective action on school refusal.
+A strong collaborative relationship between school and family is the foundation for effective action on school refusal.
 Schools and teachers often seek more training and resources in order to support parents and students with this complex challenge.
 Combining parent and teacher knowledge is essential and can only lead to better outcomes for the student.
 We’d also like to make the following points:

 - Blaming and shaming parents is not the answer.